 No matter which name you give to your Sheepadoodle dog, it will still look like a panda bear that will love to cuddle.

 Bernedoodles and Sheepadoodles are often compared.
 Bernedoodle is a mixed breed that was developed from crossing a Poodle with a Bernese mountain dog.
-Similar to Sheepadoodles, Bernedoodles are giant teddy bears with fluffy paws, floppy ears, and a shaggy face.
+Similar to Sheepadoodles, Bernedoodles are giant teddy bears with fluffy paws, floppy ears, and shaggy faces.

 Unlike Sheepadoodles, Bernedoodles come in a great variety of colors.
 They have more mountain dog traits in their genes because of which they are better protectors and are more energetic.
 Sheepadoodles, on the other hand, are a relatively more jolly and fun-loving breed.